 I have them in simple Pottery Barn frames, however, I just found out that their plexiglass still lets in some UV rays so I need to swap them out for higher quality frames.
 The simple black frames do allow the vibrant colors to pop.

 It’s not a fancy idea, but looking at these labels make me happy and reminds me of our travels.
-You may want to consider this idea if you love to travel and enjoy filling your walls with memories.
-Buying authentic vintage travel posters is another topic that I’ll tackle shortly.
+You may want to consider collecting vintage luggage labels if you love to travel and enjoy filling your walls with memories.